xuthus83/pigallery2/MANPAGE.md

   --Gallery-enableDirectorySortingByDate                                    If enabled, directories will be sorted by date, like photos, otherwise by name.
 Directory date is the last modification time of that directory not the creation date of the oldest photo. (default: false)
   --Gallery-enableOnScrollThumbnailPrioritising                             Those thumbnails will be rendered first that are in view. (default: true)
   --Gallery-NavBar-enableDownloadZip                                        Enable download zip of a directory contents Directory flattening.
 (Does not work for searches.) (default: false)
-  --Gallery-NavBar-enableDirectoryFlattening                                Adds a button to flattens the file structure, by listing the content of all subdirectories.
+  --Gallery-NavBar-enableDirectoryFlattening                                Adds a button to flatten the file structure, by listing the content of all subdirectories.
 (Won't work if the gallery has multiple folders with the same path.) (default: false)
   --Gallery-NavBar-defaultGidSize                                           Default grid size that is used to render photos and videos. (default: 'medium')
   --Gallery-NavBar-showItemCount                                            Shows the number photos and videos on the navigation bar. (default: true)
   --Gallery-NavBar-links                                                    Visible links in the top menu. (default: [{"type":1},{"type":3},{"type":2}])